 Since the aurora is dynamic and constantly moves through the sky your camera settings ( ISO & Exposure Time Only ) will also need to be dynamic and change as time passes.

 Prior to selecting shutter speed, aperture & ISO, the basic camera setup must be performed.
 These settings are provided below, followed by exposure settings for northern lights photography.

 Image Format »

-You should be shooting in RAW Image Format for all of your photos.
-This gives you maximum control.
+Use RAW Image Format for all of your photos.
+This gives you maximum control & margin for error.

 Metering Mode »